furkangulluu/mars-shop/README.md

 then you can go the build set-up;

 ### Build Setup
-firstful you should to go to the cloned folder with terminal use this;
+firstful you should go to the cloned folder with terminal use this;
 ``` bash
 cd/mars-shop
 ```
-then you should to download all packages
+then you should download all packages
 ```
 npm install
 ```